Star Wars: Episode VII – The Force Awakens

-“An Island Far, Far Away” – Filming for Star Wars: Episode VII – The Force Awakens has taken place on a remote Irish Island under a veil of secrecy, on a remote windswept island off the coast of south-west Ireland.
+In 2014 there was great excitement in Kerry as Star Wars: Episode VII – The Force Awakens came to the Kingdom.
+Filming was on a remote Irish Island, under a veil of secrecy, off the coast of south-west Ireland.
 Skellig Michael (or Great Skellig) is the larger of the two Skellig Islands located 11.6 km west of the Iveragh Peninsula in Co.Kerry, Ireland.
-A Christian monastery was founded on the island at some point between the 6th and 8th century and remained continuously occupied until its abandonment in the late 12th century.
-The remains of the monastery, along with the island itself, became a Unesco World Heritage Site in 1996.
+A Christian monastery was founded on the island between the 6th and 8th century and remained occupied until the late 12th century.
+The remains of the monastery, along with the island itself, became a UNESCO World Heritage Site in 1996.

-The island was closed to the public as the crew for the seventeenth instalment of this franchise descended to film the JJ Abrams-directed blockbuster.
-Hundreds of sci-fi fans flocked to the sleepy village of Portmagee to catch a glimpse of the Star Wars cast.
-Filming of this new Star Wars franchise is expected to bring “hundreds of thousands” of extra tourists to Ireland, with many new flight routes to Ireland announced by airlines.
+The island was closed to the public as the crew to film the JJ Abrams-directed blockbuster.
+Hundreds of sci-fi fans flocked to the village of Portmagee to catch a glimpse of the Star Wars cast.
+Filming of these Star Wars episodes is expected to bring “hundreds of thousands” of extra tourists to Ireland.

 Star Wars: Episode VII – The Force Awakens is not the first movie to be shot on the landscapes of Kerry so we have listed some here just to give you a feel for what awaits you in Ireland on a holiday with Ireland Walk Hike Bike.